Deep Learning Enabled Semantic Communication Systems: Numerical Results

 \section{Numerical Results}

-In this section, we compare the proposed DeepSC with other DNN algorithms and the traditional source coding and channel coding approaches under the AWGN channel.
-The transfer learning aided DeepSC is also verified under the erase channel and fading channel as well as different background knowledge. \arraystretch{1.15}
+In this section, we compare the proposed DeepSC with other DNN algorithms and the traditional source coding and channel coding approaches under the AWGN channels and Rayleigh fading channels, where we assume perfect CSI for all schemes.
+The transfer learning aided DeepSC is also verified under the erase channel and fading channel as well as different background knowledge.